 Columbia Daycare Injury Lawyers at Chappell Smith & Arden, P.A.
 Fight to Hold Negligent Daycare Operators Accountable

-The experienced legal team at Chappell Smith & Arden, P.A. will perform a thorough investigation and hold accountable those whose negligence or wrongdoing resulted in an injury to your child, working tirelessly to build the strongest case possible for maximum financial compensation.
-Call 803-929-3600 or 800-531-9780 to arrange a free consultation with a dedicated and highly skilled Columbia daycare injury lawyer or contact us online.
+The experienced legal team at Chappell Smith & Arden, P.A. could perform a thorough investigation and hold accountable those whose negligence or wrongdoing resulted in an injury to your child, working tirelessly to build the strongest case possible.
+Call 803-674-4977 or (803) 929-3600 to arrange a free consultation with a dedicated and highly skilled Columbia daycare injury lawyer or contact us online.

 We represent clients in Columbia, Aiken, Camden, Sumter, Orangeburg, Greenville, Florence, Beaufort, Irmo, Spartanburg, Myrtle Beach, Hilton Head Island, West Columbia, Rock Hill, Charleston, Lexington, Winnsboro, Summerville, and throughout the areas of Lexington County, Richland County, Sumter County, Charleston County, Aiken County, Florence County, Lancaster County, York County, Spartanburg County, Orangeburg County, Kershaw County, and Newberry County.